 (For additional information, or to schedule services, please contact Stephanie Reynolds-King via Videophone at 508-502-7681)

-Deaf Survivors Program, supported in part by a VAWA grant administered by the Massachusetts Office of Safety & Security and the Massachusetts Department of Public Health, provides culturally appropriate and accessible crisis counseling and advocacy services to survivors of sexual violence who are deaf in Worcester and Middlesex Counties.
+Deaf Survivors Program, supported in part by a VAWA grant administered by the Massachusetts Office of Safety & Security and funding from the Massachusetts Department of Public Health, provides culturally appropriate and accessible crisis counseling and advocacy services to survivors of sexual violence who are deaf in Franklin, Hampshire, Hampden, Middlesex and Worcester Counties.
 We use the word “deaf” inclusively in reference to deaf and hard of hearing individuals, as well as those who are late-deafened and deaf/blind.
 Additionally, within the deaf population in this country, there is a community that strongly identifies itself from a cultural—as opposed to a medical—perspective; this community uses a capital “D” when referring to the Deaf community.
 Nevertheless, in an effort to minimize any sense of exclusion among deaf citizens who do not identify as part of the Deaf community, DSP uses “deaf” to embrace all deaf people.

 Our free and confidential services are offered to any individuals over the age of 12 who are deaf.
 Free services include a 24-hour hotline via relay (via Video Phone M-F 9AM-5PM), medical accompaniment, police accompaniment, court accompaniment, safety planning, and in person individual counseling, or via videophone, as preferred by the survivor.
 In addition the Program provides professional consultation and technical assistance throughout the Commonwealth.